-In New York, employees may be able to bring claims for discrimination on the basis of their race, national origin, color, gender, religion, sexual orientation, disability, citizenship status, genetic information, pregnancy, military status, criminal record, or age.
+In addition to the above forms of employment discrimination, New York employees may be able to bring claims for discrimination on the basis of their race, national origin, color, gender, religion, sexual orientation, disability, citizenship status, genetic information, pregnancy, military status, criminal record, or age.

 How to Prove Employment Discrimination Took Place